 Rape and other forms of sexual assault are non-consensual sexual acts involving force, manipulation or coercion.
 The use of alcohol or other drugs to sedate a victim are considered criminal offenses in many countries, including the United States Both men and women can be victims and perpetrators of sexual assault.
-Students should refer to West Texas A&M University Student Handbook for information on rules related to sexual assault and sexual abuse.
+Students should refer to West Texas A&M University Code of Student Life for information on rules related to sexual assault and sexual abuse.